papaluigi/Coursera-GCD-WK03-Assignment/README.md

 Repository for Coursera Getting and Cleaning Data Week 3 Assignment

 ##What you find in this repo
-- Initial zip package provided in the assignment, containing all data sets (named Dataset.zip)
+- Initial zip package provided in the assignment, containing all data sets (named getdata-projectfiles-UCI HAR Dataset.zip)
 - run_analysis.R script which reads and reshape data, and creates a tidy dataset file
 - tidy_dataset.txt file which is the result of the above